CONTACT THE AUTHOR:

 The most effective way to ensure a successful author visit is

-having students read her books in advance.
+having students read Reyna's books in advance.
 Read and discuss the

 author work with the students and consider having them complete